 How it works

-We’ve broken the Guide down into high-level categories and subcategories that match the breakdown of Asana’s interface.
+We’ve broken the Help Center down into high-level categories and subcategories that match the breakdown of Asana’s interface.
 To learn about projects, for example, you’d navigate to the Projects section.
 If you wanted to learn how to duplicate a project to make a template, you’d click on the Projects section and then the section for duplicating projects.

 Of course, you can also just search, which, thanks to the awesome Swiftype, features type-ahead capabilities to help you find what you’re looking for fast.